zeeshanhshaheen/blog/posts/app-core-shared-feature-modules.md

 Core Module vs
 Shared Module vs
 Feature Modules in Angular"
-description: "So many modules in Angular, let's compare them"
+description: "With so many modules in Angular it can be hard to tell them apart.
+Let's compare all of them"
 date: "2019-11-13"
 categories:
   - "angular"